“Portrait of Baldassare Castiglione” by Raphael

 The Book of the Courtier

-“The Book of the Courtier” is a book of manners which dealt with issues of behaviour and morals at princely and royal courts.
+“The Book of the Courtier” is a book of manners which dealt with issues of behavior and morals at princely and royal courts.
 Written by Baldassare Castiglione beginning in 1508, and published by 1528, just before his death.
 An English edition was published in 1561.

 Raphael was an Italian painter and architect of the High Renaissance.
 His work is admired for its clarity of form, ease of composition, and together with Michelangelo and Leonardo da Vinci, he is one of the great masters of that period.
 Raphael was enormously productive, despite his death at 37, leaving a large body of work.
 Many of his works are in the Vatican Palace, where the frescoed Raphael Rooms were the central, and the largest, work of his career.
 The best-known work is The School of Athens in the Vatican.

-His career started in Umbria, then for four years he spent time in Florence absorbing the artistic renaissance of Florence and then his last twelve years in Rome, he worked for two Popes and their associates.
+His career started in Umbria, then for four years he spent time in Florence absorbing the artistic Renaissance of Florence and then his last twelve years in Rome, he worked for two Popes and their associates.

 - “People demonstrate their courage far more often in little things than in great.” – Baldassare Castiglione